OxalisCommunity/oxalis/developer-readme.md

 ### Sample configuration file

-There is a sample configuration file located in `oxalis-commons/src/main/resources/oxalis-global.properties`
+There is a sample configuration file located in `oxalis-commons/src/main/resources/oxalis-global.properties`.
+You should copy this file to your `OXALIS_HOME` directory and modify it to your likings.

 ## Unit testing, integration testing etc.